eth-protocol-fellows/protocol-studies/docs/eps/week5.md

 Before starting with the week 5 content, make yourself familiar with resources in previous weeks.

-Additionally, you can read get ready by reading following resources:
+Additionally, you can read and get ready by studying the following resources:

 - https://ethereum.org/en/roadmap/
 - https://notes.ethereum.org/@domothy/roadmap